allenlooplee/open-piggy-bank/README.md

 3. Make sure you have filled in your name, your email and the GitHub token in the Settings page
 4. Make sure you have added or selected the right git remote in the DGIT plugin
 5. Clone this repo in the DGIT plugin, which will create a workspace for this repo in the DGIT plugin
-6. Create a new branch in the DGIT plugin before you make any changes to the cloned repo in the DGIT plugin
+6. Create a new branch in the DGIT plugin before you make any changes to the cloned repo in the DGIT plugin (normally make sure the current branch is master before creating a new branch)
 7. Create or modify, and test the code
 8. Make sure the remote branch matches the local branch in the DGIT plugin
 9. Commit and push your changes to the remote branch in the DGIT plugin